dmitru/redis-lock-cli/README.md

 # Relock - CLI for Redis locks
-Command line interface for python-redis-lock project.
+Command line interface around python-redis-lock project.
 Might be useful when using locks in bash scripts.

 For predictable behaviour you should automatically generate lock names so that each lock name is used only once in lock/try-release call sequence.